-Since most of the planet’s biological soil activity can be found in this top layer and it’s where almost all plants grow their roots, it’s of incredible importance to gardeners, agriculture and the survival of the environment.
+The topsoil layer is where most of the planet’s biological soil activity can be found.
+It is also in the topsoil where almost all plants grow their roots.
+This is why high-quality topsoil is of great importance to gardeners, agriculture and even the survival of the environment.

 There are three main constituents of topsoil found around the UK and wider world: clay, sand and silt.
 Clay is very rich in nutrients but doesn’t drain well and can cause all sorts of problems in wetter climates.
-Sandy topsoil drains too well and usually needs to be mixed with some other kind of topsoil in order to retain enough water to grow plants.
-Silty topsoil is very smooth and made from quartz.
-Most soils are a mixture of these three constituents, with proportions of each one varying.
+On the other hand, sandy topsoil drains rather too well.
+It will usually need to be mixed with another kind of topsoil to retain enough water to grow plants.
+Silty topsoil tends to be very smooth and is made from quartz.
+Most soils are a mixture of all three constituents, with proportions of each one varying.

-The most desirable type of topsoil is loam, which combines about 30% clay 70% either silt or sand.
-This provides a good mix of water and nutrient retention but also drains well enough not to damage plants.
+The most desirable topsoil for growing plants is loam, which combines about 30% clay with 70% either silt or sand.
+This provides a good mix of water and nutrient retention but also drains well enough not to damage the plants.

 As well as being made of different constituents, soil can be acidic or alkaline depending on the conditions.
-This can be corrected by adding some elements, depending on what plants you want to grow.
+This can be corrected by introducing new elements, depending on what plants you want to grow.

-As well as buying topsoil to improve your growing area, you should also consider factors like mulches, which protect topsoils from extremes of conditions and allow plants to thrive even if there’s too much heat or cold, as well as excesses or shortages of water.
+After you buy topsoil to improve your growing space, you can consider adding mulches which have a number of benefits.
+Bark and other mulches protect all kinds of topsoils from extreme conditions.
+They help plants thrive even if there is too much heat or cold, as well as water excesses or shortages.